whoschek/bzfs/README.md

 **--recursive**, **-r**

-*  During replication, also consider descendant datasets, i.e. datasets within the dataset tree, including children, and children of children, etc.
+*  During replication and deletion, also consider descendant datasets, i.e. datasets within the dataset tree, including children, and children of children, etc.

 <!-- -->